2023 Tanur boat disaster: Rescue and relief

 Before the arrival of the Kerala Fire and Rescue Services, locals initiated rescue operations, but the crowd in the area hampered the work.
 Firefighting units from Kozhikode and Malappuram, as well as disaster management personnel, were quickly dispatched to the location.
 They made efforts to hoist the boat and bring it to shore.
-Indian Navy's Chetak helicopter was called in to assist in the search and rescue operation.
+The Indian Navy's Chetak helicopter was called in to assist in the search and rescue operation.
 Underwater cameras were used to track down missing people.

 The Central government declared that the families of the deceased will receive a financial assistance of ₹2 lakh each.
 The Kerala government declared that they would give a financial assistance of ₹10 lakh to the families affected.

 Investigation

 A case was registered against the boat's owner Nasar for culpable homicide.
 Nasar was arrested on 8 May from Kozhikode.
 It was reported that he had gone into hiding after the incident.